gestalt-config/gestalt/README.md

 # Searching for path while Decoding Objects
-When decoding a class, need to know what confiuration to lookup for each field.
+When decoding a class, need to know what configuration to lookup for each field.
 To generate the name of the configuration to lookup, we first check for any annotations.
 If there are no annotations, then we search for the fields by exact match.
 So we look for a config value with the same name as the field.
 If it is unable to find the exact match, it will attempt to map it to a path based on camel case.
 Where the camel case words will be separated and searched for in order.

 ```java
 // With a class of